 About the ACM India Doctoral Dissertation Award

 The ACM India Doctoral Dissertation Award was established in 2011 by ACM India with approval from the ACM Awards Committee.
 This award recognizes the best doctoral dissertation in Computer Science and Engineering from a degree-awarding institution based in India for each academic year.
 The ACM India Doctoral Dissertation Award is accompanied by a prize of ₹2,00,000.
 An honorable mention award, if any, is accompanied by a prize of ₹1,00,000.
 The dissertation(s) will be published in the ACM Digital Library.
 Tata Consultancy Services Limited (TCS) is the founding sponsor of the ACM India Doctoral Dissertation Award.
-Please see the ACM India Doctoral Dissertation Award page for additional information on current and past winners.
+Please see the ACM India Doctoral Dissertation Award page for additional information on current and past winners and to nominate.

 Written by leading domain experts for software engineers, ACM Case Studies provide an in-depth look at how software teams overcome specific challenges by implementing new technologies, adopting new practices, or a combination of both.
 Often through first-hand accounts, these pieces explore what the challenges were, the tools and techniques that were used to combat them, and the solution that was achieved.